kiota-community/kiota-java-extra/Readme.md

 var adapter = new VertXRequestAdapter(vertx);
 ```

-To configure authorization we expect you to tweak the `VertX.WebClient` instance before passing it to the constructor, for OIDC with Client Id and secret looks as follows:
+To configure authorization we expect you to tweak the `VertX.WebClient` instance before passing it to the constructor.
+For example, using OIDC with Client Id and secret, your code might look like this:

 ```java
 OAuth2Options options =